phcode-dev/phoenix/docs/generatedApiDocs/utils/EventManager-API.md

 ## utils/EventManager

 The global EventManager can be used to register named EventDispatchers so that events can be triggered from anywhere without using require context.
+This should also be used to handle custom `window.onmessage` handlers.

 A global `window.EventManager` object is made available in phoenix that can be called anytime after AppStart.